Mitigate threats by using Windows 10 security features

 Turn on DEP for essential Windows programs and services only

 Turn on DEP for all programs and services except those I select.
-If you choose this option, use the Add and Remove buttons to create the list of exceptions for which DEP will not be turned on.
+If you choose this option, use the Add and Remove buttons to create the list of exceptions for which DEP won't be turned on.

 To use Group Policy to control DEP settings